Ground Number: 337

 Kidlington boasted former Wycombe player Jermaine McSporran amongst the players to have played for the club, though his career at Yarnton Road was very short.
 The club don't have a huge amount of history of note but they did reach the 5th Round of the FA Vase in 1976-77 and the First Qualifying Round of the FA Cup in 2009-10.
 As well as their best ever Hellenic League finish of 7th in 2010-11, they have also won various local cups.
 That season of 2010-11 also saw them reach the final of the Oxfordshire Senior Cup, before losing out to Football League side Oxford United at the Kassam Stadium.
 At the time of this game the club had a good chance of beating the record league finish, being in 10th position, but with plenty of games in hand on other teams.
 One unwanted record from this season is the 9-0 defeat at Flackwell Heath back in August which represents a large chunk of their goals conceded this season.

+After a week of lots of travelling, I was looking to cut down on my mileage and spending for this game.
+Looking at the Non-League Paper on Sunday, I selected around 10 games that were up for consideration and eventually settled on one of the nearest - Kidlington v Holyport in the Hellenic League.
 I had the day off as per usual and spent the day at home, doing not much at all.
-After my dinner I left home at 5.50 meeting Anwar in Aylesbury at 6.15.
-After a fairly hassle free journey we got to the ground at 7.10.
+After my dinner, I left home at 5.50 meeting Anwar in Aylesbury at 6.15.
+After a fairly hassle-free journey, we got to the ground at 7.10.
 I checked out Facebook and got some pictures of the ground, before getting myself a cup of Bovril as it was quite cold by then.
 We then found ourselves a place along the side of the pitch and talked to a bloke who was assessing the referee and did several games in the Hellenic League.